Gloucester edge Bath in tense West Country derby

 Sin bin: Juan Schoeman (19 mins)

-Gloucester: Evans, Rees-Zammit, Kveseladze, Atkinson, Carreras, Hastings, Meehan; Rapava-Ruskin, Socino, Balmain, Clarke, Alemanno, Ackermann, Ludlow (c), Tuisue.
+Gloucester: Evans; Rees-Zammit, Kveseladze, Atkinson, Carreras; Hastings, Meehan; Rapava-Ruskin, Socino, Balmain, Clarke, Alemanno, Ackermann, Ludlow (c), Tuisue.

 Replacements: Singleton, Knight, Ford-Robinson, Jordan, Reid, Chapman, Reeves, May.